MayurdhvajsinhJadeja/DevLipi/README.md

-# SanScript
+# DevLipi

-The development of SanScript centers around three key components: Lexer, Parser, and Interpreter.
-These components work in harmony to process and execute the SanScript code.
-Here's a brief overview of each:
+Introducing DevLipi – the whimsical wonderland of coding crafted with a sprinkle of Sanskrit-inspired syntax.
+DevLipi is crafted with a backend powered by JavaScript, ensuring a robust foundation.
+It functions as a interpreted language, allowing step-by-step code execution.
+The development of DevLipi centers around three key components: Lexer, Parser, and Interpreter.
+These components work in harmony to process and execute the DevLipi code.

 ## Lexer: